plusserver/docs/content/en/cloudhub/step-by-step-guide/admin-user-invite/_index.md

     ![CloudHub Welcome-Tour](img/cloudhub-welcome-tour.png)

-5. However, like all newly registered users, the user receives a welcome e-mail with an overview of all the important information about CloudHub.
+5. However, like all newly registered users, the user receives a welcome email with an overview of all the important information about CloudHub.

 ### Further functions for the user